zowe/zlux-build/container/readme.md

 # TODO:
 - container script `app-install-container.sh` copied from `server-bundle` is not used as of now
+- when running the run script make sure to 'export ZLUX_DOWNLOAD_API_TOKEN' with a proper 'X-JFrog-Art-Api'

 # Container Scripts
 - `install-container.sh`  -> layout binaries, and scripts